-Hi, I'm a game developer working on the upcoming game, Star Citizen, at Cloud Imperium Games, as well as doing some freelance work.
+Hi, I'm a game developer working on the upcoming games, Star Citizen and Squadron 42, at Cloud Imperium Games, as well as doing some freelance work.
 Before I started out as a game developer, I finished a master in industrial design.
 In both game dev and industrial design I learned and still am learning how to create products and services.
 While the physical aspect of industrial design in the end wasn't my strongest skill, creating 'things' was something I still wanted to do.
 That's why I chose to learn how to program, something I previously enjoyed as a hobby.
 When I accidentally ended up following an introduction tour in a game development degree instead of the computer sciences degree, I immediately fell in love with the combination of programming, design and graphics.

 Gameplay programming spans a lot of different aspects within the game development process, for example it includes creating the code with which the player interacts the most.
 Since it will strongly affect their playing experience and because of the versatile skills required, this is the part I enjoy most.
 While I'm mainly interested in gameplay programming, both of my degrees have given me basic skills in design and graphics as well.
 These skills are a great fit for working in multi-disciplinary teams where I can follow what other members are talking about.